movie-book-recommender/movie-book-backend/documentation/backend.md

 # Backend: Instructions

-This document describes setting up and using the backend for Movie-book recommender.
-It would be possible to deploy front end code here as well.
+This document describes setting up and using the backend for Movie Book Recommender.

 ## Set-up virtual machine in cPouta